-Inspiration for this article arrived via feedback from one of our mentees, who is grappling with what can best be described as a ‘volcanic CEO’.
+Inspiration for this article arrived via feedback from one of our mentees, who is grappling with what can best be described as a volcanic chief executive’.

-Most Sunday nights she receives an email from the CEO delivering a barrage of expletive led criticisms of his senior management team.
+Most Sunday nights she will receive an email from the CEO delivering a barrage of expletive led criticisms of the senior management team.

 An extract below [expletives removed for those with a sensitive disposition];

-We put this question to our own CEO:CTO duo here at CTO Academy, Andrew Weaver and Jason Noble, who seem to manage the dynamic rather well;
+We put this question to our own CEO:CTO combination here at CTO Academy, Andrew Weaver and Jason Noble who present a classic example of two polar opposites.

 What’s your history of working together?

-AW: We briefly met through an earlier start up, where we bonded more around football and early 80’s music than anything else.
-We decided then that we liked the cut of each others gib and when we found ourselves exiting other projects at the same time, we looked at a couple of brewing ideas and decided to roll out an initial pilot, as much to make sure we enjoyed working together as to test market appetite.
+Andrew: We certainly decided then that we liked the cut of each others gib and when we found ourselves exiting other projects at the same time, we both connected about the concept of CTO Academy and decided to roll out an initial pilot, as much to make sure we enjoyed working together as to test market appetite.

-Do you think it helps to know someone before going into business together?
+Does it help knowing someone before going into business together?

-JN: It’s a massive bonus and I think particularly with a CEO:CTO dynamic where the personalities are often very different.
-By getting to know each other across a couple of projects we felt confident and comfortable about the strengths, weaknesses and synergies.
+JN: It’s definitely a bonus and particularly with a CEO:CTO dynamic where the personalities are often very different.
+Having got to know each other across a couple of earlier projects we felt confident and comfortable about the strengths, weaknesses and synergies.

 What do you look for in a CEO, Jas?

-Particularly in early stage companies, I’ve seen and experienced too many CEOs who flit between the latest great idea, often without giving the earlier one chance to settle.
+Particularly in the early stage companies I’ve worked with I’ve seen too many CEOs who flit between the latest great idea, often without giving the earlier one chance to settle.
 I understand the ‘move fast and break things’ but there are CEOs out there who adopt the extreme version,

-But in reality I know it’s not an easy job so I look for someone who can deliver what you need, decisiveness, vision, but also someone capable of holding their hand up, communicating when things might be going wrong.
+In reality it’s not an easy job so I look to work with someone who can have the vision, be decisive but also be consistent and capable of holding their hand up and communicating when things might (and often do) go wrong.

-I once saw a survey by HBR I think, that reported that among CEOs who were fired over issues related to decision making, only one-third lost their jobs because they’d made bad calls; the rest were ousted for being indecisive.
-Andrew is rarely indecisive.
+A 2017 HBR survey reported that among CEOs who were fired over issues related to decision making, only one-third lost their jobs because they’d made bad calls; the rest were ousted for being indecisive.

 What do you look for in a CTO, Andrew?